nikulpatel3141/nikulpatel3141.github.io/content/projects/website_background.md

 ## TODO

+### ThreeJS

+VantaJS is based on another JS library [ThreeJS](https://threejs.org/) which makes it easy to create 3D rendered scenes.
+I would like to create my own animation instead of using a pre-built one.

+### High CPU Usage

 The CPU usage is quite high for this animation by default since there are many birds and calls to `window.requestAnimationFrame()`.
 There are probably workarounds for this, eg limit the number of birds/animations per second.